edgararuiz-zz/dbplot/cran-comments.md

 ## Release summary

 Mostly bug fixes.
-The main motivation was to address warnings issued by the new version of 'dbplyr'.
+The main motivation was to address warnings issued by the new version of 'rlang'.

 ## Test environments
 * local windows 10 install, R 3.4.3